vivisect/vivisect/README.md

 ## Installing

 For most use cases, you should just be able to run `pip install "vivisect[gui]"` to get both the vivisect/vdb libraries and UI components.
 For other use cases, please see our [documentation](https://vivisect.readthedocs.io/en/latest/).
-On modern Windows (Win7+), VDB requires PyWin32 also be installed, for setting up debugging privileges.
-This package is also easily installed with `pip install pywin32`.

 ## Versioning